ita-classroom-projects/JOM_S4_Tests_Students/README.md

-# Welcome to Java Marathon
+# Welcome to PRACTICAL JAVA
-## JOM.
-Generics.
+## Generics.
 Collections.
 Annotations

 You can start by cloning the repository to your computer using the following command:
 ```
 git clone <url>
 ```
-You can copy the Url here
+You can copy the url here:

 ![alt text](img/sprint4clone.png)